cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/index.md

 <Aside type="note" header="Note:">

-If you run your own authoritative nameservers but still want to benefit from Cloudflare's global anycase network, check out [DNS Firewall](/dns-firewall).
+If you run your own authoritative nameservers but still want to benefit from Cloudflare's global Anycast network, check out [DNS Firewall](/dns-firewall).

 </Aside>